juancprzs/sneiderV.github.io/README.md

 It was developed with html, css, javascript and bootstrap.
 If you want look at my webside only need put this URL in your favorite browser https://sneiderV.github.io, but if you prefer download the project, you need a web server local to run.

+#License
+Thus project has the standard MIT license.

 Esneider Velandia Gonzalez